 Additionally, Toronto is the undisputed financial center of Canada as well as a cultural mecca for global tourists.

 The best way to get acquainted with the city is to start walking: Toronto is a pedestrian-oriented city, and there's no better way to absorb the ambience of its diverse neighborhoods than to walk through them.
-For a panoramic view, head to the top of CN Tower, one of the world's tallest buildings and Toronto's most recognized icon.
+For a panoramic view, head to the top of CN Tower.

 Because Toronto is Canada's largest city, it's no surprise that many of the nation's prominent museums and wildlife facilities are found there.
-We were especially impressed by the collections of rarities at the Gardiner Ceramic Museum, the Bata Shoe Museum's vast shoe holdings and the Hockey Hall of Fame.
+Especially impressive are the collections of rarities at the Gardiner Ceramic Museum, the Bata Shoe Museum's vast shoe holdings and the Hockey Hall of Fame.

-Purchase a Toronto City Pass for admission to The Royal Ontario Museum, Casa Loma, Ontario Science Centre, the Toronto Zoo and the CN Tower.
+Purchase a Toronto City Pass for admission to the CN Tower, the Royal Ontario Museum, Casa Loma, Ripley's Aquarium of Canada, and either the Ontario Science Centre or the Toronto Zoo.
 Can$49.47 adults.
-Passes can be purchased at the entrance gate of the five attractions or online.
+Passes can be purchased at the entrance gate of the attractions or online.
 The pass is good for nine days from date of first use. http://www.citypass.com/toronto.

 Toronto's many nightspots make it bustling after dark.
-Look for a concentration of bars, taverns and late-night clubs in the King Street West entertainment district, the Esplanade area, at the Peter-Adelaide intersection (just north of the Rogers Centre) and in Yorkville.
+Look for a concentration of bars, taverns and late-night clubs in the King Street West entertainment district, the Esplanade area, and at the Peter-Adelaide intersection (just north of the Rogers Centre).
 Little Italy, on College Street between Euclid Avenue and Crawford Street, is full of cafes, restaurants and nightclubs.
 Toronto's central gay district—with bars, shops and restaurants—is along Church Street between College and Wellesley.

 Most bars close at 1 am, although a few remain open until last call at 2 am.
-For a complete listing, pick up a copy of Now, a free entertainment newspaper available at convenience stores, coffee shops, entertainment venues and most restaurants.
+For a complete listing, pick up a copy of Now, a free weekly entertainment newspaper available at convenience stores, coffee shops, entertainment venues and online at https://nowtoronto.com.

 Originally, Toronto cuisine was built around the favored foods of mostly Scottish and English settlers who were raised on meat and potatoes.
 These days, the city's diverse and sophisticated cuisine reflects Toronto's multiculturalism.
 You'll find ethnic mom-and-pop diners, cafes and bistros, as well as temples of innovative haute cuisine.
-With more than 8,000 restaurants across the city there is something for everyone.
+With roughly 7,500 restaurants across the city there is something for everyone.